What is a Visualization?

 The visualization above is a generated diagram and can be accessed here for live viewing.

-On Dragon1, it is made very easy to generate visualizations with any type of layers and column layout that contains these shapes.
+On Dragon1, generating visualizations with any layers and column layout containing these shapes is easy.
 Here you can read more about how to generate visualizations

 Interactive Visualizations